Heavy buying from Japan, South Korea fuels bitcoin past $3000, ether tops $300

 With the growing acceptance and regulatory guidance from Japan (JPY) and South Korea (KRW), both these Asian countries have replaced the China as places where bitcoins are traded the most, as per the chart below.

-Second, on the technological part, its development was stalled because of the scaling debate.
+Second, on the technological part, its development was stalled because of the Bitcoin faces 'civil war' that may split it into two, but it may be good for currency scaling debate .
 Now that is out of the way and SegWit has been adopted, the prices are seeing an up-move.

 New kids on the 'block'chain